kantorv/react-custom-lib/README.md

 #### `yarn release`

 Prepares and publishes a new version to npm.

-> **Note:** Ensure that you have configured your `NPM_PUBLISH_TOKEN` in your repository secrets before running this command.
+> **Note:** Ensure that you have configured your `NPM_PUBLISH_TOKEN` in your repository secrets before running this command in github action.

 ### Configuration

 #### TypeScript (`tsconfig.json`)

-This project includes a customized `tsconfig.json` file optimized for generating `.d.ts` declaration files.
+The provided `tsconfig.json` contains several options related to generated `.d.ts` - required by `rollup-plugin-dts`
+- `"declaration": true`
+- `"declarationDir": "build/dts"`
+- `"emitDeclarationOnly": true`

 ### Publishing to npm